 1. EVA Plastic Liners

-I like non-PVC plastic liners with no adhesive on the back.
+I like non-PVC plastic with no adhesive on the back best for shelf liners.

 I like this clear EVA one from Amazon.

-You can also get a solid color for a heavy-duty EVA Drawer Liner (also non adhesive).
+You can also get a solid color heavy-duty EVA Drawer Liner (also non-adhesive).

 IKEA also makes EVA liners.